Women's clothing in China: Cheongsam

 The cheongsam is a body-hugging (modified in Shanghai) one-piece Chinese dress for women; the male version is the changshan.
 It is known in Mandarin Chinese as the qípáo (旗袍; Wade-Giles ch'i-p'ao), and is also known in English as a mandarin gown.
 The stylish and often tight-fitting cheongsam or qipao (chipao) that is most often associated with today was created in the 1920s in Shanghai and was made fashionable by socialites and upperclass women.

+Early People's Republic of China

+In the early years of the People’s Republic of China, the Lenin suit, also known as Lenin jacket or outfit (Chinese: 列宁装; pinyin: lièníng zhuāng), became a popular item of clothing amongst Chinese women.
+Named after Soviet leader Vladimir Lenin, the Lenin suit had a double-breasted design and came in several varieties, making it both respectable in appearance and fairly versatile.

+Another well-known item of clothing for women in this era was the bulaji, a dress that was Soviet-inspired both in name and style.

+The dual-purpose jacket was one of the most common and recognisable styles for Chinese women in the 1950s and 1960s, alongside the Lenin jacket, military-style clothing and work clothing.
+These styles had socialist and labour connotations and thus were regarded as safe options to wear, given that clothing seen as ‘bourgeois’ or ‘anti-revolutionary’, such as Western styles and cheongsam, were heavily criticised.

 1960s

 During the Cultural Revolution, almost anything seen as part of traditional culture would lead to problems with the Communist Red Guards.
 Items that attracted dangerous attention if seen in public included jeans, high heels, Western-style coats, ties, jewelry, cheongsams, and long hair.
 These items were regarded as symbols of the bourgeois lifestyle, which represented wealth.
 Citizens had to avoid them or suffer serious consequences such as torture or beatings by the guards.
 A number of these items were thrown into the streets to embarrass the citizens.

+A notable case is that of Wang Guangmei, politician and wife of Liu Shaoqi, who was condemned during the Cultural Revolution for wearing ‘bourgeois’ clothing - cheongsam, high heels and pearls - during a state visit to Indonesia in 1963.
+She was subsequently interrogated during a struggle session at Tsinghua University in 1967 and sentenced to twelve years in prison.